TmRxJD/Klipper_Augmented_Text_Optimizer/README.md

 You can pass text from other macros into this one to output the text, or you can play with modifying text directly in the console.

+For the sake of simpliciy there are only 2 options listed, but you can have as many as you want.

 Type into your console: "KATO by_word=true(false by default) font_sizes=option1,option2 bg_colors=option1,option2 text_colors=option1,option2 opacities=option1,option2 line=underline,strike,none line_colors=option1,option2 fonts=option1,option2 bold=bold,none italic=italic,none border_colors=option1,option2 glow_colors=option1,option2 glow_size=option1,option2 randomize=false(true by default) message="your message here""

 Example: "KATO by_word=true font_sizes=25 bg_colors=black,blue text_colors=blue,black opacities=1,0.25 line=underline line_colors=purple fonts=gothic,arial bold=bold, italic=none,italic border_colors=blue,black glow_colors=yellow glow_size=15 message="Enjoy using KATO!""